cansukahramann/SpaceX/README.md

 ## Contributing 🤝

-We welcome your contributions!
+Contributions are welcome!
 Please submit a pull request for any changes you'd like to make.
 For major changes, please open a discussion thread first to discuss what you would like to change.

 ## License 📄